jwei/NetBrain-Cloud-Data-Retrieve-API-R11.1/Microsoft Azure v2/Get Resource Configuration.md

 ## Azure Virtual Network Gateway

 > **Content**:
 > The configuration of the Azure virtual network gateway is dependent on the Azure API response of the Azure Virtual Network Gateway as the primary response.
-The full API response data of associated resources, including `publicIPAddress`, `subnet`, and `remoteVirtualNetworkPeerings`, is required for the configuration process.
+The full resource configuration consists of some associated resources' API data, including `publicIPAddress`, `subnet`, and `remoteVirtualNetworkPeerings`.

 |**Type**|**Associated Resource**|**Azure API Version**|**Azure API document**|
 |------|------|------|------|